openshift/release/core-services/secret-mirroring/README.md

 users to provide secrets without requiring RBAC privileges on secrets in a central namespace.

+Note that the tool can mirror secrets from a source to the target on the same cluster and is deployed on all the clusters in the CI-infrastructure.
+Please ensure that the source secrets are available on all the clusters, in order to mirror them to the targets on all the clusters.

 # Self-managed secrets

 In order to provide custom secrets to jobs without putting the secret management